txdat/notes/md-notes/engineering/devops/k8s.md

 			- container runtime interface: for create, delete, ... containers, pull container images, ...
 4.. pod and deployment
 	1. Pod
-		- co-located group of containers - basic building block of k8s (all pod's containers run on same node)
+		- co-located group of containers - basic building block of k8s (all pod's containers run on same node) -> group of cohesive containers
 		- all pod's containers share same ip address and port space
 		- all pods can access other pods by their ip address (flat inter-pod network)
 		- pods are managed by labels